 }

-In this program, we have defined a template function called add().
-However, we have not called the add() function template anywhere in the main() function.
-Compile the code and generate the binary executable as shown:
+In this program, a function template named add() is defined.
+However, the template is never instantiated because it is not invoked anywhere within the main() function.
+Compile the program and generate the binary executable as shown below:

 g++ template_code_generation.cpp -o template_code_generation